guangxinsuuu/Positive-and-Unlabeled-Learning-from-Imbalanced-Data/README.md

 # ImbalancedPU
 Code for the paper named "Positive-Unlabeled Learning from Imbalanced Data"[1] which has been accepted by IJCAI-21

+There are two folders named "ImbalancedSelfPU" and "ImbalancednnPU":

 * ```pu_loss.py``` has a chainer implementation of the risk estimator for non-negative PU (nnPU) learning and unbiased PU (uPU) learning.
 * ```train.py``` is an example code of nnPU learning and uPU learning.